glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

     python src/project.py status -d
     ```

     `-d` specifies a "detailed view".
-You will see a list of jobs and that `estimate` and `initialize` are eligible operations, as determined by those operations' pre- and post- conditions.
+You will see a list of jobs and that `estimate` and `initialize` are eligible operations, as determined by those operations' pre- and post-conditions.

 - Now initialize eligible jobs: